anapyx/anapyx/README.md

 ➔ 👩🏻‍🎓 Computer Science undergraduate student in a Bachelor's Degree at Federal University of Paraíba (UFPB), Brazil.

-➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a Software Developer.
+➔ 👩🏻‍💻 Currently part of Bioinova team by FAPESQ and ARIA Lab, and the SisEnex team in LUMO Lab as a Software Developer.

 ➔ 👩🏻‍💻 I am also a member of TAIL (Technology and Artificial Intelligence League)!
-I am currently researching ML on audio signal processing.
+I am currently doing NLP projects.

-➔ 👩🏻‍💻 Python and Java are the main languages for my projects, but I've also made projects in C and C++.
+➔ 👩🏻‍💻 Python and Javascripts are my working languages, I've also made projects in Java, C and C++.

-➔ 🖥️ I use Pop-OS and Windows 10.
+➔ 🖥️ I use Pop-OS and Windows 10 & 11.

 <div align="center">